jonnybarnes/jonnybarnes.uk/readme.md

 $ php artisan migrate
 ```

 Now we need to edit some config values.
-In `config/app.php` edit `name`, and in
+In `config/app.php` edit `name`.
-`config/syndication.php` edit it to the appropriate values or set targets to `[]`.

 Some other things that should be changed.
 Go to `resources/views/master.blade.php`,
 you may not want to link to a projects page.
 Also in the `<head>` the two last links
 are to my profile pic and pgp key, ammend/remove as desired.

-Now point your server to `public/index.php` and viola.
+Now point your server to `public/index.php` et viola.
 Essentially this is a
 Laravel app so debugging things shouldn’t be too hard.